 Eminem doesn't maintain the same high pop-profile he did back in the early 2000s, but he's still making music, creating controversy, and touring the world.
 Interestingly, outside of two cameo roles and a producer credit, Eminem has not starred in a film since 8 Mile.
 While his lyrics have often touched upon political subjects, he's lately taken a particularly strong and scathing aim at the utter ineptitude of the Trump Administration and many of today's other hot-button issues.
 Which suggests that 2017 Eminem is perhaps a more woke version of 2002 Eminem.

-Birthplace: Saint Joseph, Missouri, United States of America
+Birthplace: Saint Joseph, Missouri

 In 8 Mile, Jimmy's best pal Future was an instrumental part of the singer's success.
 Mekhi Phifer already had a string of hit movies under his belt, including major roles in Clockers, Soul Food, and O, and was just beginning a long-running role on the medical drama ER.
 Phifer and Eminem forged a strong bond during the filming of 8 Mile, and Phifer was even mentioned in the lyrics of Em's monster-hit "Lose Yourself."